 My oldest is actually a sacker at our local grocery shop, and in my opinion it is probably one of the best jobs to have in our town if you can nab it.
 We only have one major store here, and this is it 🙂 He works usually 3 days a week after school and gets a paycheck every Friday.
 It’s enough to get him by, keep gas in his truck, and help pay half of his insurance, yes I make him pay half of his insurance.
 The only problem is, he’s a very outdoor, hard labor type of kid…….he actually likes to work at 17, strange I know.
 He doesn’t mind keeping his job at the store for a consistent source of income, but lately he’s wanting to find other ways to earn money in his spare time, who doesn’t right?
 So I’ve taken some of the experience I’ve had by working online to come up with a list of ways that teens can make money both online and offline.
-Every teenager is different in their interest and skills, so I tried to concoct a list that would cover a large span of those.
+Every teenager is different in their interest and skills, so I put together a fairly diverse list of ways for teens to earn money that would cover a large span of interests.

 - Grocery Bagger/Stocker/Cashier: I put this first, because in a town like mine, it’s the first job many of our teenagers try to get.
 In most cases, the young men are hired for bagging and/or stocking and the young women run the cash registers.
 That’s not a set thing of course as I’ve seen done opposite on occasion.